libratom/libratom/README.md

 (venv) user@host:~$ ratom entities -pv -o /path/to/directory/filename.db /path/to/PST-or-mbox-file-or-directory
 ```

 These options can all be composed.
-The following example specifies that progress will be shown, the second level of verbosity will be used, message headers and bodies (stripped of inline attachments and HTML) will be written to the database, 4 jobs will be run concurrently and the sqlite3 database will be named filename.db:
+The following example specifies that progress will be shown, the second level of verbosity will be used, message headers and bodies (stripped of inline attachments and markup) will be written to the database, 4 jobs will be run concurrently and the sqlite3 database will be named filename.db:

 ```shell
 (venv) user@host:~$ ratom entities -pvvm -j 4 -o /path/to/directory/filename.db /path/to/PST-or-mbox-file-or-directory